lifeng-yin/lifeng-yin/README.md

 ## Hi there, I'm Li Feng 👋
-📚 Student &nbsp; &nbsp; 💻 Full-Stack Developer &nbsp; &nbsp;🎨 Web Designer
+📚 Student &nbsp; &nbsp; 💻 Full-Stack Developer &nbsp; &nbsp;🛠️ Hackathon Organizer

+## 🔭 Current projects
+- <a href="https://github.com/RythmHacks">RythmHacks Dashboard</a> - Hacker dashboard for RythmHacks, a high-school hackathon
+- <a href="https://github.com/lifeng-yin/trivmaster">Trivmaster</a> - Realtime, full-featured, trivia web app

-## 🔭 &nbsp;Past and current projects
+## 💼 &nbsp;Past projects
 - <a href="https://github.com/lifeng-yin/cultivate">Cultivate</a> - Winner of Best Accessibility Hack at HarvestHacks
 - <a href="https://github.com/jeffrey-zang/charitychimp">CharityChimp</a> - Winner of Best Use of Deso at Give Back Hacks 3
+- <a href="https://github.com/Yourself1011/memento">Memento</a> - AI-Generated flashcards with image-to-text recognition, project for MetHacks
 - <a href="https://github.com/lifeng-yin/simpleread">Simpleread</a> - Book review website built with React
-- <a href="https://github.com/lifeng-yin/mathworkit">Mathworkit</a> - [In progress] Math note editing and sharing platform

 ## ⚙️ &nbsp;Languages, frameworks, and tools